mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/webamabaso/3/edit?html,js,output)

-So what's going on here?
-As soon as the `component` `mounts`, we tell it to fetch the `remote` `data`.
-This is simulated with a `setTimeout`, but you could just as easily do it with `$.ajax(...)`.
-Heck, we could even move it into a another method, like `this._fetchRemoteData`, and then call it on `componentDidMount`, and then add in a button, that calls the method via `onClick`.

-It could look something like this:
+As soon as the component mounts, we "fetch" the remote data, which will update the internal state and re-render the component 2 seconds later.
+The fetching is done inline but could be split into a separate method (e.g. `_fetchRemoteData`), and while we're fetching everything on mount, it could also be fetched only on a user action:

 ```js
 var animalsListData = [